New European Commentary

 Isaiah 48:14 Assemble yourselves all of you, and hear; who among them has declared these things?
 He whom Yahweh loves shall perform His will on Babylon, and his arm shall be on the Chaldeans-

 Babylon fell so that Persia would take over the administration of the 127 provinces where the Jews were scattered, and would allow them to return to Judah.
 The cup of judgment which Judah drunk for 70 years was passed to Babylon (Is.
 51:22).
 This accounts for Isaiah’s repeated and detailed emphasis on the coming fall of Babylon for Judah / Israel’s sake (e.g. Is.
 47).
 Although they had sinned, Yahweh showed His gracious love for His people by bringing down Babylon.
-“For Jacob my servant's sake, and Israel mine elect, I have even called thee [Cyrus] by thy name: I have surnamed thee, though thou hast not known me “ (Is.
+“For Jacob my servant's sake, and Israel mine elect, I have even called you [Cyrus] by name: I have surnamed you, though you have not known Me " (Is.
 45:4).
 World geopolitics are manipulated for the sake of God's people.
 And yet we can refuse to participate in the program, as the exiles did.
-Likewise the iron curtain came down to allow preachers of God’s Truth to take it to those once in darkness.
+Likewise the iron curtain was removed from the USSR to allow preachers of God’s Truth to take it to those once in darkness.
 And English has become the lingua-franca of the world, enabling Christian preaching to now penetrate societies literally world-wide.
 See on Ezra 2:1.
 But "Israel would not".
 I explained on Is.
 46:1 and Is.
 47:11 that Cyrus did not particularly destroy "the Chaldeans" as envisaged in these prophecies.
 He did not respond to Yahweh's love and refused to "know Him".
 And so these things are more fully to be realized in the fall of latter day Babylon at the hand of the Son of God's love, the Lord Jesus.

 Isaiah 48:15 I, even I, have spoken; yes, I have called him; I have brought him, and he shall make his way prosperous-